Originally published January 2023

-Other issues likely to affect the communications industry in 2023
+Other issues likely to affect the retail industry in 2023

 Ongoing supply chain kinks

-Before the COVID-19 pandemic threw a wrench in the supply chain, average queues of ships waiting to unload at ports were in the single digits.
-As of November 23, 2022, there were 59 container ships waiting for an open North American dock.
-While an improvement over the peak of the roughly 150 ships that were waiting to dock in January 2022 and again in July 2022, it shows the supply chain is still in deep water.
+Before the COVID-19 pandemic threw a wrench in the global supply chain, average queues of ships waiting to unload at ports were in the single digits.
+It’s improving a bit — there were 59 container ships waiting for an open North American dock on November 23, 2022, and only about 25 container ships waiting offshore on January 6, 2023 — but the supply chain is still in deep water.

 New emphasis in sustainability

 Millennials and Gen Z have a combined spending power somewhere between $740 billion and $3 trillion, and they value sustainability.
 Retailers that keep this in mind when sourcing, packaging, and delivering products may win their respect (and dollars), and there can be tax benefits too.
-Colorado has a fee on taxable goods delivered by motor vehicle.
+Colorado has a fee on taxable goods delivered by motor vehicle; Minnesota is considering a similar retail delivery fee, but with a higher rate.
 Numerous countries, including Italy, Spain, and the U.K., already ban or tax certain plastic packaging, or plan to.